Sai-Moen/TMInterface-AS-SaiMoen/site/blog/bf_intuition/bf_intuition.md

 so you better set it up with a base run and settings so that it finds a good one.

-Bruteforce 'locking' itself into a specific run also has to do with what it does to your inputs, but this is a topic for another time...
+Bruteforce 'locking' itself into a specific run also has to do with what it does to your inputs, but that is a topic for another time...

 ## Relation To Settings

 To preface, here is a short definition for 'bruteforce controller' (also known as validation handler):
 A mode which can basically do anything in the simulation context, e.g. Bruteforce, Incremental, DrawFuture, etc.

-This part covers the Input Modification settings found in the built-in bruteforce controller.
+This part covers the Input Modification settings found in the built-in bruteforce controller, which you should be familiar with already.
 I might also phrase things using the 'walking' anology from earlier.

 ### Input Modify Count